Birth Plan Template: 5 Key Factors to Include in your Birth Plan

 Are Routine Vaginal Examinations necessary?

-Dr Robyn Thompson suggests that an experienced midwife will be able to mindfully observe a woman’s body language, her facial expressions and the sounds she makes, without needing to carry out a vaginal examination.
+Dr Robyn Thompson suggests that an experienced midwife has the skills to mindfully observe a woman’s body language, her facial expressions and the sounds she makes, without needing to carry out a vaginal examination.
 Careful observation assists in interpreting how a woman’s labor is progressing, with respect to the significant changes that go on with each woman in her unique transitions of labor.

 Pic: An experienced midwife will be able to mindfully observe a woman’s body language...